 A full-time student load per semester is nine credit hours.
-Students receiving financial support from the University must be enrolled in a minimum of nine semester hours in a graduate degree program.
+Students receiving financial support from the University are expected to enroll in a minimum of nine semester hours in a graduate degree program.
 Students must have been admitted to the University unconditionally and have maintained a B (3.0) average.
 Service hours may not exceed 20 hours per week in total.
 Full-time graduate students may not be employed for more than 20 hours per week inclusive of assistantship hours.
 Normally a student who has a fellowship or service appointment will not work outside the University.
 Only under extraordinary circumstances, with the recommendation of the department and approval of the Vice Provost of Graduate Education, a student who has a fellowship or service appointment may be granted special permission to work outside the University.

 To receive either a full or partial tuition waiver the student must also have been granted an assistantship.